The OpenEyes Filmfest is an international open-air film festival in Marburg an der Lahn.

 1996

-Two years after its founding, the concept of the “Amateur Film Festival” is initially changed with the introduction of the name “OpenEyes Film Festival.”
-The focus is now intended to be broader than “Central Hesse” and “amateur.”
+Two years after its foundation, the concept of the ‘Amateur Film Festival’ is initially changed with the introduction of the name “OpenEyes Filmfest”.
+Competitions in the categories “university film” and “non-university film” are introduced, expanding the films shown beyond “Central Hesse” and “amateur”.

 2007

-The OpenEyes Film Festival will now take place at the New Botanical Garden in Marburg.
+The OpenEyes Film Festival takes from now on place at the New Botanical Garden in Marburg.

 2010